- What CHM program works best with Medicare?

 Medical transportation and traveling expenses are defined separately in the CHM Guidelines.
-At the Gold level, CHM cannot share bills incurred for medical transportation from the site of your emergency to a medical facility.
+At the Gold level, bills for medical transportation are eligible for sharing when that medical transport was:

 - Will CHM help with my medical costs if I’m traveling and need emergency medical care?